Welcome to the writing site of M.J. Ortmeier. We’re juggling several projects.

 Talvas the Ogre and Mabel de Bellême are stories about people extracted from the larger story of the Normans.
 They were written as a way of understanding who they are and their place in the larger picture, but also to get them out of the main narrative.
 Their stories are just too interesting to edit out entirely.

 It’s almost Christmas in Chicago.
 On the last stop of his American tour, English author Ian Berwick opened a copy of his book to jot down yet another autograph.
-He found a photograph tucked into the title page, of ten people mingling in front of a brewery.
+He found a photo tucked into the title page, of ten people mingling in front of a brewery.
 Two of them had planned to steal a large sum of money.
 Two were impostors.
 Four were dead.
 When Ian looked up, the owner of the book had disappeared, but the message had been delivered: I know who you are.
-Now Ian has to figure out if he can extract himself from one last intrigue, and when he finds out who left the photo, if he’ll want to.
+Now Ian has to figure out if he can extract himself from one last intrigue and, when he finds out who left the photo, if he’ll want to.

 The Shops on Cottonwood Street